22nd May 2020 (updated 26th September 2022)

-If you are in the ‘vulnerable’ category i.e., certain medical conditions, over 70, immunocompromised – you may want to consider risks vs travelling for treatment?
+If you are in a ‘vulnerable’ category i.e., certain medical conditions, over 70, immunocompromised – you may want to consider risks vs travelling for treatment?

-I would like to reassure all my patients that we do have plenty of measures in place, with hand sanitisers in reception and these are also dotted around the building.
-The clinic is thoroughly cleaned after every patient with all surfaces including door handles, chairs and table tops sanitised after every patient.
+I would like to reassure all my patients that we do have plenty of measures in place, with hand sanitisers in reception.
+The clinic is thoroughly cleaned after every patient with all surfaces including door handles, chairs and table tops sanitised.
 Appointment timings have been structured to allow full aeration of the clinic room for a minimum of 10 minutes between patients.
 I will not be using soft furnishings such as towels and I would therefore ask that you wear appropriate (loose fitting) clothing that will allow me to treat you accordingly – clothing will stay on where possible.
-You are free to bring your own towel if you’d prefer.
-I ask that you to wear a face mask on entry to, and whilst in, the building.

 Lisa Ives Osteopathy